 For me, one of the ‘gifts from the East’ I’m seeking to receive is this pearl of Buddhist wisdom:

-When Christ — disguised as my life — gifts me with what I don’t welcome, it can be so counter-instinctual to lean into what I haven’t chosen.
+When Christ — disguised as my life — gifts me with something that at first blush I don’t welcome, it can be so counter-instinctual to dive into what I haven’t chosen.

-But what’s the alternative?
-The temptation is to grab onto what I perceive that I’m losing – to steady myself on what’s passing me by.
+What’s the alternative, though?
+The temptation is to grasp onto what I perceive I’m losing – to steady myself on what’s passing me by.

 But what does this get me?
 Misery!

-How quickly, upon experiencing the disorientation of a brutally unwelcome change of circumstances, can I — as Jesus encourages in one of his trickier teachings — agree with my adversary quickly?
+What are the swimming lessons?
+How quickly can I — as Jesus encourages in one of his trickier teachings — agree with my adversary quickly?

-In the face of all this pain, will I react or respond?
+In the face of this fatigue, will I react or respond?

 What might come from allying with this unexpected pain in my life, befriending it instead of be-foeing it?